 |KFC Portmore Mall||(876) 988-3099||American||Very Casual||4.7 mi.||NW|

 |Burger King - Portmore||(876) 749-1479||American||Very Casual||4.8 mi.||NW|

 |(876) 939-5350||--||--||4.9 mi.||NW|

-Another location you may want to try is Hellshire Beach, located five miles to the west.
+Travelers may also want to consider Hellshire Beach, located fairly close-by, which means a quick ride in a taxi will get you here pretty easily.
 To the southwest of Kingston lies Hellshire beach, the most popular of the black sand beaches in this area.
 Locals flock to this area on the weekends to take advantage of this casual and relaxed environment on the shore.
 Food vendors sell their fresh cooked food to guests while fishermen traverse the shores.
 Although not the main attraction, the waters are cool and refreshing, making it a good idea to take a dip in the sea.